 It’s time for the holidays with these cookies and cream candy corn truffles.

 I try to stay away from candy most of the time.
 It does not agree with my hips in any way shape or form.
-I also find that too much sugar just plays havoc with my system overall.
+I also find that too much sugar just plays havoc with my immune system overall.
 But during the holidays, all that changes.
 I turn into a little kid and try get my fix for the next year and then some.
 Not very adult of me, but what’s a girl to do?
+I’ll pay for it in January, but I do enjoy the next few months.

-The recipe is easy to do.
+The recipe for candy corn truffles is very easy to do.
 Basically, it is a lot of chopping, and rolling and a bit of cooking all put together in one decadent bite.
 So be prepared to get those hands right into the mixture and start making some scrumptious little bits of heaven.

 - 24 Golden Oreos cookies